aholston/crm/README.md

 This is a Customer Relationship Mapper similar to Podio built using Ruby on Rails, Javascript, OAuth2.o, Google API, and FullCalendar gem.
 I built this in 5 weeks.
-Certain files have been ommitted for privacy, so any clone will need to add their own Google API key as well as calendar ID.
+Certain files have been ommitted for privacy, so any clone will need to add their own Google API key, calendar ID, and client ID.
+All client secrets should be put in the root folder in a file called ".env"

 Features include: